864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 Some manufacturers claim a 70% sales conversion rate when they provide a price quote either during or right after the sales pitch or customer query.

-A configure price & quote (CPQ) app allows sales reps to get accurate price quotes while engaging with potential customers and so increase the chances of a sale.
+A configured price & quote (CPQ) app allows sales reps to get accurate price quotes while engaging with potential customers and so increases the chances of a sale.

 Production Management